COVID-19 Response Grant

 Responding To Dual Epidemics of COVID-19 and Overdose Among People Who Inject Drugs in Wisconsin

-Rachel Gicquelais, PhD, assistant professor, UW–Madison School of Nursing, and co-principal investigator Ryan Westergaard, MD, PhD, MPH, associate professor, Department of Medicine, are using a COVID-19 Response grant to address the dual epidemics of COVID-19 and drug overdose.
-With a focus on rural Wisconsin residents, the goal of this project is to understand patterns of overdose risk, COVID-19 vaccine willingness and related attitudes and behaviors.
-Investigators will also test a novel mobile health intervention to support vaccine uptake in people who inject drugs.
+Rachel Gicquelais, PhD, assistant professor, UW–Madison School of Nursing, and co-principal investigator Ryan Westergaard, MD, PhD, MPH, associate professor, Department of Medicine, used a COVID-19 Response grant to address the dual epidemics of COVID-19 and drug overdose.
+With a focus on rural Wisconsin residents, the goal of this project was to understand patterns of overdose risk, COVID-19 vaccine willingness, and related attitudes and behaviors.
+Investigators also tested a novel mobile health intervention to support vaccine uptake in people who inject drugs.

 COVID-19 Response Grant